 Does that sound familiar?
 WooCommerce’s plugin (from woocommerce.com) does not support newer PDFs!
 If you want to upload a PDF for manipulation with their plugin, it has to be old (version 1.4 and older!).
 To give you an idea of how bonkers this is, PDF version 1.5 came out in 2003.
 That was twenty years ago!

-The cheapest way to solve this problem is to switch to PDF Ink You’ll enjoy a ton more flexibility with watermarking, and many more features.
+The cheapest way to solve this problem is to switch to PDF Ink.
+PDF Ink supports all versions of PDF, even in its free version.
+You’ll enjoy a ton more flexibility with watermarking, and many more features.
 But if you are determined to fix WooCommerce PDF Watermark to accept ALL versions of PDF, here is what you do:

 - Purchase FPDI PDF-Parser from Setasign